-Practical Test Working Marksheet
+6.4 Practical Test Working Mark Sheet

-- 1 Use one copy for each candidate. - 2 Mark the three planning sheets before the actual cooking, using the specific mark scheme for Choice and the generic mark scheme.
-Transfer these marks to the Practical Test Working Marksheet.
-Give comments/annotation to explain how you have awarded marks. - 3 While the candidates are cooking the dishes that they have planned, complete the method of working, results and serving sections, using the specific mark scheme for Quality/Results for each session and the generic mark scheme.
-It is particularly important that you include comments/annotation in these sections to support the marks you have awarded.
+- 1. Use one copy for each candidate. - 2.
+Mark the three planning sheets before the actual cooking, using the specific mark scheme for Choice and the generic mark scheme.
+Transfer these marks to the Planning section of the Practical Test Working Mark Sheet.
+Give comments/annotation to explain how you have awarded marks. - 3.
+Record on the Practical Test Working Mark Sheet the maximum mark available for the Quality/Results of each dish, taking into account the correct choice of dishes and level of skill shown. - 4.
+While the candidates are cooking the dishes that they have planned, complete the Method of working, Quality/Results and Serving and appearance sections, using the specific mark scheme for Quality/Results and the generic mark scheme.
+It is particularly important that you include comments/ annotation in these sections to support the marks you have awarded.

-The Practical Test Working Marksheet and the instructions for completion may be downloaded from www.cie.org.uk/samples
+The Practical Test Working Mark Sheet and the instructions for completion may be downloaded from www.cie.org.uk/samples